Skip to content

 DSCInitialization Options:

 1. KServe requires a ServiceMesh instance to be installed on the cluster.
 By default the Red Hat OpenShift AI operator will attempt to configure an instance if the ServiceMesh operator is installed.
-If your cluster already has ServiceMesh configured, you may choose to skip this option.
+If your cluster already has ServiceMesh configured, you may choose to set Unmanaged

 After the operator is installed, a DataScienceCluster object will need to be configured with the different components.
 Each component has a managementState option which can be set to Managed or Removed.
 Admins can choose which components are installed on the cluster.